 Ramzan Id: The mood during Id-ul-Fitre (November) festive, for it marks the end of Muslim month of fasting, Ramzan, with the arrival of the new moon.
 Alms are generously distributed and namaz is read.

 Christmas: A large number of Christian community stays in Mumbai and its nearby towns.
 But the Christmas is celebrated with fervour by all.
 Roads and trees are decorated; churches make small images of birth of Jesus Christ.
 Stars are hanged on the doorways and bakery shops are full with goodies.
-The masses are attended by all, young and old and even by the people of various religions.
+The midnight masses are attended by all, young and old and even by the people of various religions.

 Makar Sakranti: Sankrant means the passing of the sun from one Zodiac sign to the other, normally falls on January 14th every year.
 This is probably the only festival in the Hindu calendar which doesn't change its date.
 People exchange greetings and good wishes on this day, which marks the Sun's passage from the Tropic of Dhanu (Sagittarius) to Makar (Capricon).
 Sweet and crunchy ladoos made of sesame and jaggery are the favorite treats.
 People distribute the sweets saying g, eat sweet and speak sweetly!

 Republic Day: India was announced as a republic country on 26th January 1950.
 This day is celebrated as a national holiday.
 Flags are hoisted in schools and all government organizations.
 The President of India hoists the flag near India Gate and India witnesses a big parade on this day.

 Muharram: The Muslims observe a ten day mourning on the occasion of Muharram (February/March), commemorating the martyrdom of Prophet Mohammad's grandson, Imam Hussein.
 Tazias of Hussein's tomb are taken through the streets led by a procession of people self-flagellating themselves with no outward sign of pain, led by men chanting Ya Hussein, Ya Hasan.